-If you are in a same sex relationship and want to start a family, Melbourne IVF offers a comprehensive and supportive donor programme to assist you.
+If you are a same sex couple or a gender diverse patient and want to start a family, Melbourne IVF offers a comprehensive and supportive donor programme to assist you.

 Through access to donor sperm an increasing number of lesbian couples are achieving their dream of having a baby.
-We offer a surrogacy programme providing gay couples the opportunity to become parents.
+We offer a surrogacy programme providing same sex and gender diverse patients the opportunity to become parents.
 Under current legislation we cannot recruit a surrogate for you, however we can offer advice and guidance on the process.

 For lesbian couples who want a child that is biologically related to one of them, the below fertility treatment options are available.

 - Intrauterine Insemination (IUI) involves the direct injection of sperm into the uterus.